f5devcentral/f5-agility-labs-xc/docs/class3/lab1.rst

    :align: center

-Click **Add Item** to add the previously created service policy, from dropdown, to the active policies and make sure to click the bottom right **Add Select Active Service Policies**
+Click **Add Item** to add the previously created service policy, from drop down, to the active policies and make sure to click the bottom right **Add Select Active Service Policies**

 .. image:: _static/lab1/act-custom-header.png
    :scale: 30%